 Mentai vs Mentaiko: What is the Difference in Meaning?

-Known as a specialty of Fukuoka Prefecture, it is made out of the roe of the ovary sacs of walleye pollock or Alaska pollock marinated in a liquid seasoning using ground red pepper.
-Actually, Karashi Mentaiko is originally a traditional Korean food.
+Karashi Mentaiko is made out of the roe of the ovary sacs of walleye pollock, also known as Alaska pollock, that’s been marinated in a liquid seasoning containing ground red chili pepper.

-In the word “Mentaiko (明太子)”, “Ko (子)” has a meaning of child or children in Japanese, so Mentaiko originally refers to the roe of the ovary sacs of walleye pollock or Alaska pollock.
+In the word “Mentaiko (明太子)”, “Ko (子)” has the meaning of child or children in the Japanese language, so Mentaiko originally refers to the roe of the ovary sacs of walleye pollock or Alaska pollock.

 (Reference Page: Wikipedia 辛子明太子 )